Innovative Ways to Create A Positive School (and District) Culture

 When a school community collectively feels cared for and valued, great things happen.
 Students are more engaged, and they take more intellectual risks.
 Educators and staff are more trusting and candid, not only with one another but with the people who they look to as leaders.
 They openly share their perspectives and help to shape school-based decisions.
 Parents feel more confident in the value of engaging with their school and play an active role in their child(ren)’s education.
 When a school leader creates the conditions in which everyone in the school community feels valued, they can drive significant improvements in students overall academic achievement, behavior, and attendance—as well as teacher satisfaction and retention.

 This kind of positive school culture takes intentional effort.
 It does not happen overnight.
 But small steps in the right direction demonstrate your commitment to doing so.
-Here are four ways to consider as you continue to strengthen the culture in your school and district.
+Here are five ways to consider as you continue to strengthen the culture in your school and district.

 Cultivate trust and build meaningful relationships